xdbdilab/CSAT/README.md

 ```
 After completing each sample size, the script will output a .csv file in __TargetSystem__/data/ showing the 10 CDAT recommended configurations with measured performance.

 The time cost of tuning for each experiment ranges from 2-20 minutes depending on the software system, the sample size, and the user's CPU.
 Typically, the time cost will be smaller when the software system has a smaller number of configurations or when the sample size is small.
-Therefore, please be aware that for each sample size, the time cost of evaluating 3 experiments ranges from 0.1 hours to 1 hour.
+Therefore, please be aware that for each sample size, the time cost of evaluating 3 experiments ranges from 0.1 to 1 hour.

 # Experimental Results
 To evaluate the performance improvement, we use the ![](http://latex.codecogs.com/svg.latex?%5Crm{Impro}), which is computed as,